 The key to resolving problems and conflicts is communication.
-When something bothers you, don’t be afraid to speak up, and truly listen to your partner.
+Don’t be afraid to speak up when something bothers you, and truly listen to your partner.
 Discuss your issues openly and refrain from criticizing your partner.

 #3.
 Maintain your integrity, openness, and calm.

-To solve a problem, it is critical to remain calm during an argument.
+It is critical to remain calm during an argument to solve a problem.
 Try to keep your anger under control and express it healthily.
 Furthermore, keep your promises and be truthful at all times.

 Related Article: Couples Counseling: What Common Relationship Problems Can It Solve?